David-Development/heimdall/Installation.md

 # Setup

-- System was tested on XUbuntu 16.04.3
+- System was tested on XUbuntu 16.04.3 - It took me around 30 minutes to install XUbuntu as well as heimdall on an Intel NUC Computer.
+Installing and setting up the camera may take some more time.

 ## Setup Camera (developed at the Bonn-Rhein-Sieg University)